thesteau/Email-Sender-by-Steven-Au/README.md

-# Email-Sender-by-Steven-Au-Python-3.7
+# Email-Sender-by-Steven-Au
 !
-To run this program accordingly - Run_This_ Email_Sender_Program.py
+To run this program accordingly - run.py

 # Motivation
 To have a simplified way to send bulk emails via elements stored in a CSV file and an Excel file.